smhwrd/aftersperse/README.md

 ## Known Bugs

-* Using multiple instances of this effect in one Ableton Live project will do stange things
+* Using multiple instances of this effect in one Ableton Live project will do strange things